emgong/double-takes/app/posts/2017-02-11-test-contexts.md

 ## Creating Contexts

-Here is the technique used to create test contexts.
-It accomplishes our goals of refining our test as we move in, isolating one context from another, and using names to describe the more specific levels within our tests.
+The following code showcases the technique used to create test contexts; notice how it refines the test as we move in.
+It isolates one context from another and uses names to describe more specific levels within the tests.

 ``` c-sharp